CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

 * ### Issues Fixed:
     * Fixed a user field extraction issue for Sophos Central data.
     * Fixed a field extraction issue from WinEventLog data for Windows Firewall Disabled Alert and WinEventLog Cleared Alert.
-    * Fixed an issue with the VPN dashboard’s search filters.
+    * Fixed an issue with the VPN dashboard's search filters.
     * Updated the macro definition for Common Ransomware File Extensions to avoid field value conflicts in the Common Ransomware File Extensions search.
     * Fixed an issue with the Configuration page for macro updates where the macro value contains a backslash.
     * Fixed the following search queries: Fake Windows Processes, Credential Compromise related search queries, and Palo Alto related search queries.
-    * Fixed an issue where the selected time range wasn’t being applied during a drilldown from the Overview dashboard to the Forensics dashboard.
+    * Fixed an issue where the selected time range wasn't being applied during a drilldown from the Overview dashboard to the Forensics dashboard.

 ## Upgrade Guide from Version 1.2.0 to 1.3.0